Q: What is a Joint Economic Development District?

 Q: How would our JEDD operate?

 A: A JEDD is governed by a five-member board.
 By law, the board must include one representative each from the township and the city that are included in the JEDD, as well as one representative from the JEDD’s business owners, and one from the employees of the JEDD’s businesses.
 These four members choose a fifth member, who acts as chairperson.
 This board then imposes the JEDD income tax, which is normally the same as the city's income tax.
 The board also governs the JEDD.
-Under a recent law change, a county may be a party to a JEDD contract, which usually occurs when county water and/or sewer are involved.
+A county may be a party to a JEDD contract, which usually occurs when county water and/or sewer are involved.

 Q: Is the law governing JEDDs the same for all of Ohio’s 88 counties?